-Rehabilitation Engineering (3)
+EGR 461 Rehabilitation Engineering (3)

-אנ 401 The course provides a basic understanding of assistive technology research and application in: wheelchair technology, augmentative communication, computer access, transportation safety, home and work site modifications, environmental access, and prosthetics.
+The course provides a basic understanding of assistive technology research and application in: wheelchair technology, augmentative communication, computer access, transportation safety, home and work site modifications, environmental access, and prosthetics.
 Issues related to terminology, interdisciplinary communication, consumer empowerment, information resources and service delivery development are also stressed.
 Course includes a weekly laboratory session that incorporates in vivo non-invasive kinematics measurements and also includes a design project focusing on prosthetic devices.
 Prerequisite: EGR 242.

-GR 462 Biomaterials (3) Spring The course provides students with a fundamental understanding of the material selection process required in engineering for medical applications.
+EGR 462 Biomaterials (3)

+The course provides students with a fundamental understanding of the material selection process required in engineering for medical applications.
 Materials to be covered include both short-exposure, such as surgical tools and catheters, and long-exposure, such as implants / shunts.
 Topics to be included are: the manufacturing process, performance characteristics, biocompatibility testing, and long-term biological response (tissue formation / fibrosis).
 Relevant design considerations will be discussed, including common medical device standards relating to biomaterials testing and performance.
 Prerequisites: EGR 242, 382, and CHE 115 or 130.

-GR 464 Neural Engineering (3) Spring This course provides students with basic principles, theories, and methods that underlie technology for recording and stimulation of central and peripheral nervous system structures.
+EGR 464 Neural Engineering (3)

+This course provides students with basic principles, theories, and methods that underlie technology for recording and stimulation of central and peripheral nervous system structures.
 The course also presents recent advances in the development of technology, its practical applications in neuroscience and in medicine.
 Prerequisites: BIO 153 and EGR 262.

-GR 473 Chemical Reaction Engineering (3) Fall The course covers reaction kinetics, differential and integral data analysis, batch, mixed, and plug flow reactors, systems with multiple reactions, reactor cascades, temperature and energy effects, and catalysis.
+EGR 473 Chemical Reaction Engineering (3)

+The course covers reaction kinetics, differential and integral data analysis, batch, mixed, and plug flow reactors, systems with multiple reactions, reactor cascades, temperature and energy effects, and catalysis.
 Prerequisites: CHE 415 and EGR 371.

-GR 474 Chemical Process Control (3) Spring Control theory and practice, instrumentation, system responses, transfer functions, feed-back control, and stability as applied to chemical engineering processes.
+EGR 474 Chemical Process Control (3)

+Control theory and practice, instrumentation, system responses, transfer functions, feed-back control, and stability as applied to chemical engineering processes.
 Prerequisites: EGR 272 and MAT 342.

-GR 475 Process Safety (2) Fall Fundamentals of chemical process safety including toxicology, industrial hygiene, toxic release and dispersion models, fires and explosions, and designs to prevent fires and explosions.
-Co- requisite: EGR 473.
-GR 477 Chemical Engineering Laboratory (3) Fall The application of fundamentals to the experimental study of various chemical processes and unit operations.
+EGR 475 Process Safety (2)

+Fundamentals of chemical process safety including toxicology, industrial hygiene, toxic release and dispersion models, fires and explosions, and designs to prevent fires and explosions.
+Pre- or Co- requisite: EGR 473.

+EGR 477 Chemical Engineering Laboratory (3)

+The application of fundamentals to the experimental study of various chemical processes and unit operations.
 Experimental design, data collection and analysis, error analysis, instrumentation, and oral and written communication will be emphasized.
 Prerequisites: EGR 302 and 374.

+EGR 481 Systems Simulation (3)

+Model design to simulate discrete event systems with basic input and output analysis using high order languages, applied to industrial systems analysis and design problems.
+Prerequisites EGR 305.

+EGR 482 Supply Chain and Logistics Management (3)

+Apply industrial and systems engineering and management approaches to improve the effectiveness and efficiency of material flow, information flow and cash flow for the entire supply chains.
+Prerequisites: EGR 305 and 381.

+EGR 483 Production Systems (3)

+Production planning, forecasting, scheduling, and inventory; computer integrated decision systems in analysis and control of production systems, facilities layout and design.
+Prerequisites: EGR 305 and 381.